katia-energizer/tutorial_regular_expressions_search/tutorial.md

 The pattern does not match the text, so the function returns `null`.

-### matches — finds out does the regular expression match the whole text; returns a parameter
+### matches — finds out does the regular expression match the whole text; returns a Booolean value

 The `matches` function indicates whether the regular expression matches the entire text string.